Zeex/samp-plugin-jit/README.md

 caes it's possible to fix, see [Detecting JIT at runtime][wiki-detecting]).

-If you're using [YSI][ysi] this plugin most likely will not work for you and simply crash your server.
+If you're using [YSI][ysi] this plugin most likely will not work for you and will simply crash your server.
+However, with the recent versions of YSI this this may be no longer true.
+Just try it out, maybe everything will work for you!

 How it works
 ------------

 It's a pretty simple JIT.
 Code is compiled once and stored in memory for the lifetime of the server, or until the script gets unloaded in case of filterscripts.
 Thus there may be a small delay during the server startup.

 Most of the compilation process is a mere translation of AMX opcodes into